 Read also: Sanding and Painting 3D Prints (Easy Steps)

-Spray on a clear coat to protect the translucent clear part, or finish it with lacquer.
-Also, you might want to dip a 3D print into clear resin for a perfectly smooth finish effect.
+Spray on a transparent coat to protect the translucent 3D print, or finish it with lacquer.
+Also, you might want to dip a model into clear resin for a perfectly smooth finish effect.

 Hobbyist Chris Kaniecki, for example, 3D printed Police Spinner transparent windshield in Dr.3D resin with ELEGOO Saturn, cured it with UV light, sanded the part starting with 800-grit and all the way to 32,000-grit sandpaper and then got rid of the cloudy effect by airbrushing the transparent windshield with Alclad Klear Kote.
 It took 5 or 6 clear coats to turn the cloudy piece into a glass-like crystal clear part.

-Here is another stunning example of a clear resin 3D print made by Nathan Hartman, who sanded and polished the canopy for one afternoon:
+Here is another stunning example of a clear resin 3D printing project made by Nathan Hartman, who sanded and polished the canopy for one afternoon:

-Depending on your project, you can select the best clear SLA resin for your machine.
-If you are working in dentistry or another medical sphere, it is best to choose Nexa3D product, although its NXE xMEd 412 Clear resin costs nearly $2,000 per 11 lbs (5 kg).
+If you are working on an expensive project, you can make the best clear resin 3D print using SLA for your machine.
+For projects in dentistry or another medical sphere, it is best to choose Nexa3D product, although its NXE xMEd 412 Clear resin costs nearly $2,000 per 11 lbs (5 kg).

-For home display models, you can use more affordable solutions, such as Formlabs Clear Resin, Anycubic Clear, and similar.
-They cost from $26 to $149 per 2.2 lbs (1kg).
+You can use more affordable solutions for home display models, including Formlabs Clear Resin, Anycubic Clear, etc. They cost $26 to $149 per 2.2 lbs (1kg).

 Read also: Free 3D Printing Software to Create 3D Prints

-When talking about FDM/FFF printers, you can turn a 3D printing clear plastic into a see-through piece if you use clear filament and apply good post-processing work to remove visible ridges on the part edges and polish your plastic.
+When discussing FDM/FFF printers, you can turn a 3D printing clear plastic into a see-through piece if you use clear 3D printer filament and apply good post-processing work to remove visible ridges on the part edges and polish your plastic.

 As you work with clear 3D printing filament, it is best to adjust your infill (make it lower), hot end temperature (make it higher), and layer height (it should be more significant) to achieve the optimal translucency effect.